michaeldzjap/laravel-two-factor-authentication/README.md

 # Two-Factor-Authentication
-A two-factor authentication package for Laravel >= 5.4
+A two-factor authentication package for Laravel >= 5.5

 ## Description
 This is a two-factor authentication package for *Laravel*.
 It is heavily inspired by the [Laravel Two-Factor Authentication](https://github.com/srmklive/laravel-twofactor-authentication) package.
 The main differences between this package and the aforementioned package are:

 - This package currently only works with the *MessageBird Verify* api or the `'null'` driver that goes through all the steps of the two-factor authentication process without actually doing any real verification.
 This could be useful for testing purposes.
 - This package uses throttling to limit the number of unsuccessful authentication attempts in a certain amount of time.
-- This package is only guaranteed to work with Laravel >= 5.4.
-Prior versions have not been tested.
+- The current version of this package is only guaranteed to work with Laravel >= 5.5.
+Version 1.* of this package works with Laravel 5.4.
+Versions of Laravel prior to 5.4 have not been tested.

 ## Installation
 1 To install using *Composer* run: